Signed Distance Field Fonts - basics

 This thesis research paper[29] has benchmarks showing distance fields are much faster than Slug, but Slug is more accurate especially with complex fonts.

-Steven Wittens has a detailed post explaining how to improve distance field fonts[28].
+Steven Wittens has a detailed post explaining how to improve distance field fonts[30] that are generated from a raster input.
 He uses gamma correction and also pixel bleed to improve the rendering.
-He writes “The “blurry text” that some people associate with anti-aliasing is usually just text blended with the wrong gamma curve, and without an appropriate bleed for the font in question.”
+He writes, “The ‘blurry text’ that some people associate with anti-aliasing is usually just text blended with the wrong gamma curve, and without an appropriate bleed for the font in question.”
+However In my own experiments I wasn’t able to get much improvement with gamma correction, so I was probably doing something wrong.

 opentype.js[31] can parse the ttf file and tell you the paths and metrics.
 But it’s really huge, 412kb.